vert-x3/vertx-web-site/src/site/blog/posts/2018-10-15-vertx-web-api-service.md

 As you already saw on `vertx-service-proxy`, you can define an Event Bus service with a Java interface similar to the one we just saw and then annotate it with `@ProxyGen`.
 This annotation will generate a _service handler_ for the defined service that can be plugged to the event bus with `ServiceBinder`. `vertx-web-api-service` works in a very similar way: you need to annotate the Java interface with `@WebApiServiceGen` and it will generate the service handler for the event bus.

-Let's rewrite the `TransactionsManagerService` to work as Web API Service:
+Let's rewrite the `TransactionsManagerService` to work with Web API Service:

 ```java
 import io.vertx.ext.web.api.*;